sterpe/gospel-of-matthew/Matthew.md

 ##2##

-**1** Now after Jesus was born in Bethlehem of Judea in the days of Herod the kking, behold, wise men from the East came to Jerusalem,
+**1** Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem,

 **2** saying, "Where is He who has been born King of the Jews?
 For we have seen His star in the East and have come to worship Him."

-**3** When Herod the king heard _this_, he was troubled, and all Jerusalem wwith him.
+**3** When Herod the king heard _this_, he was troubled, and all Jerusalem with him.

 **4** And when he had gathered all the chief priests and scribes of the people together, he inquired of them where the Christ was to be born.

 **5** So they said to him, "In Bethelehem of Judea, for thus it is written by the prophet:

-**6**	_'But you, Bethelehem, in the land of Judah,
+**6**	_"'But you, Bethelehem, in the land of Judah,
 	Are not the least among the rules of Judah;
 	For out of you shall come a Ruler
 	Who will shepherd My people Israel.'"_

+**7** Then Herod, when he had secretly called the wise men, determined from them what time the star appeared.

+**8** And he sent them to Bethelehem and said, "Go and search carefully for the young Child, and when you have found *Him*, bring back word to me, that I may come and worship Him also.

+**9** When they heard the king, they departed; and behold, the star which they had seen in the East went before them, till it came and stood over where the young Child was.

+**10** when they saw the star, they rejoiced with exceedingly great joy.

+**11** And when they had come into the house, they saw the young Child with Mary His mother, and fell down and worshiped Him.
+And when they had opened their treasures, they presented gifts to Him: gold, frankincense, and myrrh.

+**12** Then, being divinely warned in a dream that they should not return to Herod, they departed for their own country another way.

+**13** Now when they had departed, behold, an angel of the Lord appeared to Joseph in a dream, saying, "Arise, take the young Child and His mother, flee to Egypt, and stay there until I bring you word; for Herod will seek the young Child to destroy Him."

+**14** When he arose, he took the young Child and His mother by night and departed for Egypt,

+**15** and was there until the death of Herod, that it might be fulfilled which was spoken by the Lord through the prophet, saying, *"Out of Egypt I called My Son."*